Hilbert's Sixth Problem & the Cost of Infinite Information

 What This Reframes

 Hilbert’s sixth problem asked for axioms.
-The preceding analysis offers none.
+This analysis offers none.
 No formal system is proposed from which statistical mechanics follows as theorem.
 The contribution is explanatory rather than foundational in the technical sense—an account of why physics admits statistical description given physical constraints on information, rather than a derivation of statistical mechanics from first principles.

 What the analysis does provide is a physical reason for statistical description in mechanics.
 Hilbert asked for rigorous foundations.
-The answer emerging from a century of physics is that finite computational capacity is the foundation.
+The answer emerging from a century of physics is that finite information capacity is the foundation.
 Statistics enters physics because the alternative—infinite-precision determinism—requires infinite information that finite physical systems cannot process.

 Footnotes